justin-capalbo/NetCoreDocker/readme.md

 Use any container name you desire in place of **netcorewebapi_sample**.

-3. [Make a request](http://localhost:5001/api/values) to the API in your browser.
+3. Make a request, e.g. <http://localhost:5001/api/values> to the API in your browser.

 The URL will differ if you used a different host port other than 5001.